Prenuptial Agreement Questions

 There are a lot of misconceptions about prenuptial agreements.
 As family law practitioners, we hear all kinds of crazy questions about prenups.
 Most of the time, our clients are afraid to ask even the most basic questions.
-We have prepared this list of the most commonly asked questions about prenuptial agreements to help dispel some of the myths about prenuptial agreements.
+We have prepared this list of the most commonly asked prenuptial agreement questions to help dispel some of the myths about prenuptial agreements.

 1. I don’t have anything do I really need a prenup?